OSLENC/RCXcloud/README.md

+# Secure Core (Trust Anchor)

+⚠️ WARNING ⚠️

+This directory is SECURITY-CRITICAL.

+Public APIs in this directory are FROZEN as of v1.0.
+Any change requires:
+- Security review
+- Version bump
+- Re-audit

+DO NOT modify Secure Core APIs without authorization.

 # RCXCLOUD — SYSTEM ARCHITECTURE

 RCXCloud is a **security-first, privacy-preserving, multi-cloud storage and media system** designed with strong cryptographic guarantees, strict layering, and long-term extensibility.